sraza-onshape/sraza-onshape/README.md

 #### 💪 Things I am challenging myself with: 💪
 - Building out [sample apps](https://github.com/sraza-onshape/OnshapeExperiments/) that use the Onshape RESTful APIs for 3D use cases
-- Completing a Master in Machine Learning at [Stevens](https://www.stevens.edu/) (hint: if you want to connect, ask me about 3D computer vision/graphics!)
+- Completing a Master in Machine Learning at [Stevens](https://www.stevens.edu/)

 #### 🚀 Things I do beyond code: 🗣
-- Sharing experiences and lessons about tech on my [Medium Blog](https://zain-raza.medium.com), and the *[In the Making](https://anchor.fm/maker-nation)* podcast
+- Read!
+Currently going through [*A Biography of the Pixel*](http://alvyray.com/DigitalLight/default.htm) (2021), by Alvy Ray Smith (computer graphics legend/Pixar co-founder)
 - Shoot hoops 🏀

 #### :computer: Programming languages and tools: